-There are 3 main ways to end a marriage or registered domestic partnership in California: divorce, legal separation, and annulment.
+Three main ways to end a marriage or registered domestic partnership in California are divorce, legal separation, and annulment.
 It is not necessary for both spouses or domestic partners to agree to end the marriage.

 Contact the Attorneys at Alkam Law Offices today to discuss your options.

 The first step of a divorce case is to file a petition for divorce with the court.
 A copy of this petition must then be served on your spouse or domestic partner.
 Once your spouse or domestic partner has been served, he or she has 30 days to respond to the petition for divorce and file a response with the court.

 If your spouse or partner does not file a response within 30 days of being served, he or she will be in default.
 In this case, you may be able to get a “default” judgment and a finalized divorce.

 If your spouse or partner has responded to the petition and he or she is not consenting to the divorce, you will need to move forward with a contested California divorce.

 Suppose your spouse or partner has responded to the petition for divorce, and he or she agrees with everything in the petition.
 In that case, you may be able to get an uncontested divorce, which means terminating the marriage without going to trial.
 If you qualify for an uncontested divorce in California, your spouse or partner must sign a document called the “waiver of citation” before you can file it with the court.
 A waiver of citation is a paper that your spouse or partner must sign to confirm that he or she does not oppose your divorce and agrees to the divorce terms.
 Once you file the waiver of citation with the court, a judge will sign a judgment of divorce that finalizes your divorce case.

 Child Support, Custody, and Visitation